Alex Kendrall

 Backcountry Guide

 I grew up along the New Hampshire seacoast, where I was able to explore the sandy beaches and unassumingly rugged mountains of the Northeast.
-In my late high school years I found a love for climbing, hiking and cycling, but it wasn’t until I was a student at Middlebury College in Vermont that I discovered a real love for time spent in the backcountry.
+In my late high school years I found a love for climbing, hiking and cycling, but it wasn’t until my time as student at Middlebury College in Vermont that I discovered a real love for the backcountry.
 While earning a degree in Molecular Biology and Biochemistry, I made time to guide backpacking trips in the White Mountains, Green Mountains, North Cascades, and Olympics, as well as sea kayaking trips in the San Juan Islands.
-I was also lucky enough to spend a year working at a ski shop in Summit County Colorado, where I fell in even deeper love with the alpine.
-Aside from spending time outside, I enjoy teaching yoga and indoor cycling classes, collecting fun hats, and reading anything I can get my hands on.
-I am beyond stoked to join the SYMG team and spend my summers in the Sierra!
+Since relocating to the Sierra, I now split my time between Mammoth Lakes and the Yosemite Area, where I spend my time skiing, climbing, backpacking, cycling, and spending as much time outside as possible.
+Aside from spending time in the outdoors, I enjoy teaching yoga, cooking, collecting fun hats, and reading anything I can get my hands on.
+I believe that the outdoors should be an accessible, inspirational, and educational space for everyone.
+I carry this belief with me as a guide for SYMG, where I prioritize forging meaningful connections with guests, sharing my love for the natural and cultural history of the land, and creating safe, fun, and worthwhile trips for all!

 Ethan Atkins